ServiceNow/azimuth/docs/docs/reference/custom-objects/index.md

 To avoid needing to modify the Docker image to include your dependencies, Azimuth supports installing dependencies at runtime.

-The field `remote` can be one of the following:
+To do this, the field `remote` can be one of the following:

 1. A package on Pypi
      1. Example: `remote: "torchvision"`